npm/make-fetch-happen/README.md

 This function implements most of the [`fetch` API](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch): given a `uri` string or a `Request` instance, it will fire off an http request and return a Promise containing the relevant response.

-If `opts` is provided, the [`node-fetch`-specific options](#node-fetch-options) will be passed to that library.
+If `opts` is provided, the [`minipass-fetch`-specific options](#minipass-fetch-options) will be passed to that library.
 There are also [additional options](#extra-options) specific to make-fetch-happen that add various features, such as HTTP caching, integrity verification, proxy support, and more.

 ##### Example